 On June 21, 2021, the Company commenced a new five-year sale and leaseback agreement for each of the two suezmaxes, Arctic and Antarctic.
 The agreed net sale price was \$52,304.
 Under these leaseback agreements, there is a seller's credit of \$8,415 on the sales price that becomes immediately payable to the Company by the owners at the end of the five-year charter or upon sale of the vessel during the charter period.
-As of December 31, 2022, the Company has classified the seller's credit, as long-term receivable amounting to \$7,846.
+As of December 31, 2023, the Company has classified the seller's credit, as long-term receivable amounting to \$8,013.
 In accordance with ASC 842 and the package of practical expedients, the Company accounts for the transaction as an operating lease.
-The sale resulted in a loss of \$1,696 in aggregate for both suezmaxes, which is included in Loss on sale of vessels in the accompanying Consolidated Statement of Comprehensive Income (Loss).
+The sale resulted in a loss of \$1,696 in aggregate for both suezmaxes, which is included in (gains) loss on sale of vessels in the accompanying consolidated statement of comprehensive income (loss).

-At December 31, 2022 and 2021, the Company has assessed the recoverability of the seller's credits, considering the impairment indicators present, resulting in no impairment charge.
+At December 31, 2023 and 2022, the Company assessed the recoverability of the seller's credits, considering the impairment indicators present, resulting in no impairment charge.

-As at December 31, 2022, the Company recognized on its consolidated balance sheet a right-of-use assets under operating leases of \$31,701 for the two suezmaxes Arctic and Antarctic, \$8,560 for the aframax tanker Sakura Princess and \$18,445 for the two suezmaxes Archangel and Alaska, equal to the corresponding obligation under operating leases based on the present value of the future minimum lease payments, for each of the five right-of-use assets, respectively.
+As at December 31, 2023, the Company recognized on its consolidated balance sheet a right-of-use assets under operating leases of \$22,304 for the two suezmaxes Arctic and Antarctic, \$5,607 for the aframax tanker Sakura Princess and \$9,058 for the two suezmaxes Archangel and Alaska, equal to the corresponding obligation under operating leases based on the present value of the future minimum lease payments, for each of the five right-of-use assets, respectively.
 The Company has not incurred any initial direct costs for the sale and leaseback transactions and has not performed any payments prior to the commencement date of the contracts.
 The leaseback agreements include option periods, which are not recognized as part of the right-of-use assets and the obligation under operating leases.

-The incremental borrowing rate used to determine the obligations under operating leases was 3.59% for the sale and leaseback agreement for each of the two suezmaxes, Archangel and Alaska, 2.54% for the sale and leaseback agreement of the aframax, Sakura Princess and 2.98% for the sale and leaseback agreement for each of the two suezmaxes Arctic and Antarctic and the respective weighted average remaining lease term was 2.02, 2.98 and 3.49 years, respectively, as at December 31, 2022 and 3.02, 3.97 and 4.49 years, respectively, as at December 31, 2022 and 2021, both the right-of use assets and the corresponding obligation under operating leases were \$58,706 (current portion \$21,737 and non-current portion \$36,969) and \$88,573 (current portion \$29,749 and non-current portion \$58,824), respectively.
-The financial liability recognized for aframax Sakura Princess was \$3,195 (current portion \$1,031 and non-current portion \$2,164) as of December 31, 2022, and \$4,193 (current portion \$997 and non-current portion \$3,196) as of December 31, 2021.
+The incremental borrowing rate used to determine the obligations under operating leases was 3.59% for the sale and leaseback agreement for each of the two suezmaxes, Archangel and Alaska, 2.54% for the sale and leaseback agreement of the aframax, Sakura Princess and 2.98% for the sale and leaseback agreement for each of the two suezmaxes Arctic and Antarctic and the respective weighted average remaining lease term was 1.02, 1.98 and 2.49 years, respectively, as at December 31, 2023 and 2.02, 2.98 and 3.49 years, respectively, as at December 31, 2023 and 2022, both the right-of use assets and the corresponding obligation under operating leases were \$36,969 (current portion \$21,031 and non-current portion \$15,937) and \$58,706 (current portion \$21,737 and non-current portion \$36,969), respectively.